FuelLabs/fuels-ts/apps/docs/src/guide/scripts/logs.md

 <<< @./snippets/script-log-with-contract.ts#full{ts:line-numbers}

 Although Scripts don't have IDs/addresses, they can still call contracts and generate logs, so we use a zeroed-out (hexadecimal) address as their key instead.

+## Filtering logs

+Consider the following example script:

+<<< @/../../docs/sway/call-test-script/src/main.sw#full{rust:line-numbers}

+We can filter the logs by type by using a `LogDecoder`.
+This can be achieved by using the `logDecoder` method on the script instance.

+<<< @./snippets/script-log-decoder.ts#full{ts:line-numbers}

+The `decodeLogsByType` method returns an array of objects, each containing the decoded log `data` with all the metadata.